wisniewskikr/chrisblog-it-java-regular/java-helloworld-functional-interface/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to create an application type **API REST** in **Java** programming language with usage **Http Handler** dependency.
+The goal of this project is to present how to use **Functional Interface** as anonymous method and lambda.

 ##### Terminology
 Terminology explanation:
 * **Java**: object-oriented programming language
-* **API REST**: an architectural style for an application program interface (API) that uses HTTP requests to access and use data
-* **Http Handler**: a Java dependency/library for communication
+* **Functional Interface**: it's interface with only one abstract method

 ##### Flow
 The following flow takes place in this project:
-1. User via any browser sends request to application Hello World for the content.
+1. User via command line tool runs application and receives output
-1. Application HelloWorld sends back response with text.

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.